-4.17 GMAAS will be afforded access to the site at any reasonable time.
+4.19 GMAAS will be afforded access to the site at any reasonable time.
 It is usual practice that the visit is arranged in advance, but this is not always feasible.
 GMAAS will be provided with a site tour and an overview of the site by the senior archaeologist present and should be afforded the opportunity to view all trenches, any finds made that are still on site, and any records not in immediate use.
 It is anticipated that the records of an exemplar context that has previously been fully recorded will be examined.
-Any observed deficiencies during the site visit are to be made good to the satisfaction of GMAAS.
+Any observed deficiencies during the site visit are to be made good to the satisfaction of GMAAS, by the next agreed site meeting.